Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 Market Your Green Initiative

-Highlight "100% Compostable Packaging" on app menus, social media, and in‑box inserts.
+Highlight "100% Compostable Packaging" in app menus, on social media, and in in-box inserts.
 Offer small discounts or loyalty points for eco-friendly orders.

 Measure & Scale